colloqi/piSignage/README.md

 ### Issues?
 Raise your [issues here.](https://github.com/ariemtech/piSignage/issues)

+## Advanced Setup
-## For "advanced" users with raspbian SD card
+We recommend using basic setup.
+For "advanced" users with raspbian SD card, refer following instructions.
+In case of difficulty do get in touch with us.

 Use raspi-config and configure username: pi password:pi

 Connect keyboard and issue the commands on local terminal, instead of using ssh.